kojiba/RayLanguage/README.md

 RayLanguage
 ===========

+HAPPY MERRY CHRISTMAS AND A HAPPY NEW YEAR! =)

 **If You have some ideas, or found bugs - create issues here on github or email me.**

 firstly: